moogacs/docs.buf.build/docs/reference/images.md

   [FileDescriptorSet](https://github.com/protocolbuffers/protobuf/blob/044c766fd4777713fef2d1a9a095e4308d770c68/src/google/protobuf/descriptor.proto#L57),
   which is just a list of [FileDescriptorProto](https://github.com/protocolbuffers/protobuf/blob/044c766fd4777713fef2d1a9a095e4308d770c68/src/google/protobuf/descriptor.proto#L62) messages.
-These messages contain all information about your `.proto` files, including optionally source code information such as the start/end line/column of each element of your `.proto` file, as well as associated comments.
+These messages contain all information about your `.proto` files, including optional source code information such as the start/end line/column of each element of your `.proto` file, as well as associated comments.
 - The FileDescriptorSet is turned into a [CodeGeneratorRequest](https://github.com/protocolbuffers/protobuf/blob/044c766fd4777713fef2d1a9a095e4308d770c68/src/google/protobuf/compiler/plugin.proto#L68), which contains the FileDescriptorProtos that `protoc` produced for `foo.proto` and any